-So you want to create a new application, widget or mashup using DigitalNZ content?
+So you want to create a new application using DigitalNZ content?
 Here are a few tips to get you going.

-Create a DigitalNZ account and log in and select "my API key" from your right hand drop-down menu.
-The key is a long string of jumbled letters and numbers that is unique to you.
+Create a DigitalNZ account, log in and select "my API key" from your right hand drop-down menu.
+The key is a long string of jumbled letters and numbers (hash) that is unique to you.

 When you make a call to the API you'll append it to the URL like this (this call won't actually work because it's a fake key):

-Via the API you can submit a query to our search and it will return information about the various NZ images, audio, video, magazines, documents, and web pages that we're aggregating from our content partners.
+Via the API you can submit a query to our search and it will return information about the various New Zealand-related images, audio, video, magazines, documents, and web pages that we aggregate from our content partners.

 The quality and availability of the metadata varies considerably, but in general you can get access to this kind of information:

-You can get a feel for the info in the search and can find further details about the metadata in the API documentation and the Metadata Dictionary, which describes the most common fields used in the Digital New Zealand system.
+You can get a feel for the info in the search and can find further details about the metadata in our:

 If you want to bring in additional API services and mix things up a bit, Programmable Web also has a great API dashboard to guide you.
 Each sector will also have its own lists of specific APIs.
 If you're just starting out then maybe keep it simple, start with one type of API, and progressively add more layers as you become more confident.